fanoframework/fanoframework.github.io/examples/index.md

 ## Rate-limit

 [Rate-limiting demo application](https://github.com/fanoframework/fano-rate-limiting) demonstrates how to limit number of request a client can make.
 [View video tutorial](https://youtu.be/dfmArIN4s-o).
+[Rate-limiting with MySQL demo application](https://github.com/fanoframework/fano-rate-limiting-db) is similar except that it stores request states in MySQL database instead of memory.

 ## Explore more